pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Services not listening on IPv6 (e.g. SSH stopped working)
  - Databases only supported storing IPv4 addresses
  - Different behaviour in Apache and nginx
- - Need to monitor and test 2 protocols instead of 1
+ - Monitor both protocols - some software defaults to IPv4
  - More things to go wrong

 # Problems deploying IPv6 (external, not always fixable)